-If you’re someone who is currently experiencing a lot of acne or are someone who used to get blemishes pretty badly in your younger years, consider yourself lucky.
+Updated 9/18/17.
+If you’re someone who is currently experiencing a lot of acne or you used to get blemishes pretty badly in your younger years, you might want to consider yourself lucky.
 What???
-Yes, I believe in a lot of cases it can be true, and I will also share a study proving it.
+Yes, I believe in a lot of cases it can be true.
+There’s even a scientific study proving it.

 Let me explain.

 Having been an esthetician for almost 30 years and having worked hands-on with thousands of faces, one thing I have found to be true is this.
 Those who make their skin a priority and take care of it day in and day out are the ones who often have the best-looking skin in their adult years.
 And…the ones who excel at this often have a history of acne in their younger years.
 Why is this?
 Because when you’re someone who has trouble with your skin, you HAVE to take care of it because ignoring it will only make blemishes worse.

 Sleep with makeup on?
 Nope.
 That surely doesn’t happen for someone who is acne-prone.
 How about using just any old cheap, low-quality skin care product?
 Nope.
-That certainly won’t work either.
+That certainly doesn’t work either.
 Never seeing a dermatologist or esthetician for help with your skin?
 Nope again.
 Most likely, you put your skin in their expert hands and got their expert advice (and followed it to a T!) on a regular basis.

 Many people who suffer from acne in their youth often become estheticians themselves because they develop a passion for skin care and want to help others prevent the problems that they personally encountered.
 (I have known so many estheticians like this.)
 On the flip side, I can’t tell you how many people I meet in my travels who have never had any problems with their skin and therefore barely take care of it.
 And you know what?
 In a lot of cases, it shows once they get into their 40s with premature wrinkles and a dullness due to neglect.